Cultural depictions of turtles: In mythology, legends, and folklore

 The turtle has a prominent position as a symbol of important concepts in religion, mythology, and folklore from around the world, including steadfastness and tranquility.
 A tortoise's longevity is suggested by its long lifespan and its shell, which to some symbolizes protection from any foe.
 In the cosmological myths of several cultures a World Turtle carries the world upon its back or supports the heavens.
 The myth of a World Tortoise, along with that of a world-bearing elephant, was discussed comparatively by Edward Burnett Tylor (1878:341).

 Around the world the tortoise and/or turtle can be seen as a symbol of wisdom and knowledge, and is able to defend itself on its own.
 It can be regarded as personifying water, the moon, the Earth, time, immortality, and fertility.

-Turtles were presented in rock art.
+A rock engraved as a turtle, dated to 35,000 years BCE, has been found in the deepest section of Manot Cave in Galilee, Israel.
+Turtles appear in rock art in many places around the world, including polychrome paintings at Dhambalin in Somaliland, dated to ca 5000-3000 BCE; and petroglyphs at such places as Ute Tribal Park, Mancos Canyon, Colorado (ca 1000 years old), Easter Island or Rapa Nui and Murujuga or the Burrup Peninsula in Western Australia.

 The psychoanalyst Carl Gustav Jung interpreted the turtle as the primordial chaos, the alchemical massa confusa, noting that the Hindi Trimurti has a turtle at the bottom, from which everything else grows through transformation.

 Africa

-In tales told by African ethnic groups, the tortoise is the cleverest animal.
-Ijapa or Alabahun the tortoise is a trickster, accomplishing heroic deeds or getting into trouble in a cycle of tales told by the Yoruba of Nigeria and Benin.
-As "Mbe Nwa Aniga" ("Tortoise son of Aniga") in folklore among the Igbo people of Nigeria, he is depicted as a slow but smart manipulator able to figure a way out of every dicey situation.
+In tales told by a number of African ethnic groups, the tortoise is the cleverest animal.
+Ijapa or Alabahun the tortoise is a trickster, accomplishing heroic deeds or getting into trouble, in a cycle of tales told by the Yoruba of Nigeria and Benin.
+As "Mbe Nwa Aniga" ("Tortoise son of Aniga") in the folklore of the Igbo people of Nigeria, he is depicted as a slow but smart manipulator able to figure a way out of every dicey situation.